compilation-course/compilation-course.github.io/lexical-and-syntax-analysis/7-slr.md

               ^ ^
 ~~~

-After this replacement, we look at the top of the stack and read state and symbol, here $1\ E$.
-The table tells us that when we reduce to $E$ in state 1, we should move to state 3.
+After this replacement, we look at the top of the stack and read state and symbol, here $$1\ E$$.
+The table tells us that when we reduce to $$E$$ in state 1, we should move to state 3.

 ~~~
 Step 3: